Cane Corso vs Rottweiler: Which breed is right for you?

 Cane Corso vs Rottweiler: Size

-For the Rottweiler, males tend to grow to around 24-27 inches, with females a little smaller at 22-25 inches.
+The Cane Corso and the Rottweiler are considered large dogs.
+The Cane Corso typically reaches sizes of 25-27 inches for males or 2.35-26 inches for females.
+They’ll generally weigh 99-110lbs (males), or 88-99 lbs (females).
+Rottweiler males tend to grow to around 24-27 inches, with females a little smaller at 22-25 inches.
 You’ll usually find that males weigh between 95-135 lbs, while females reach 80-100 lbs.

 Cane Corso vs Rottweiler: Temperament

-Both the Cane Corso and the Rottweiler are brave, confident and loyal dogs.
-Having been originally bred as guard dogs, they can be fierce and protective, which can lead to aggression if not trained properly or when faced with a hostile environment.
+Both breeds are brave, confident and loyal.
+But, having been originally bred as guard dogs, they can also be fierce and protective, leading to aggression if not trained properly or when faced with a hostile environment.

-Additionally, the Rottweiler is known for being a little friendlier and cuddlier, with a stronger desire to be around people and other animals than the Cane Corso, which generally prefers to be quiet and around fewer people.
+Of the two, the Rottweiler is more suited for households with young children or other pets.
+Rottweilers are also known for being a little friendlier and cuddlier, with a stronger desire to be around people and other animals.
+The Cane Corso is quieter and prefers to be around fewer people.

 Cane Corso vs Rottweiler: Bite force